FabrizioAdi/Robinson-Trailers-Blog-M4/README.md

 ## Reference

-Websites, movies that I used while working on the project.
+Websites, movies that I used while working on the project:

+The whole project was mainly based on the codestar blog project walktrough from Code Institute, I added a lot from myself regarding the functions that I focused on.

 [How to Create Login System](https://www.youtube.com/watch?v=1UvTNMH7zDo)